plusserver/docs/content/en/container/managed-kubernetes/tutorials/reserve-and-release-lb-ip.md

 ---
-title: "Reservation and release of LoadBalancer IPs"
+title: "Reservation and release of Loadbalancer IPs"
-linkTitle: "Reservation and release of LoadBalancer IPs"
+linkTitle: "Reservation and release of Loadbalancer IPs"
 type: "docs"
 weight: 20
 date: 2023-04-17
 ---

-Reverting floating IP addresses of LoadBalancers is useful if they should not change.
+Reserve floating IP addresses for the Loadbalancer is useful if you do not want them to change.
-This is realised by annotations in the service manifest and thus the load balancer is configured.
+This is realized through annotations in the service manifest, which is used to configure the load balancer.

 ## Reservation of FloatingIPs